nuget320135/Incocknito-V4-/README.md

 ## Features

-- **Fast Execution:** Optimized execution pipeline for minimal latency and responsive performance.
+- **Fast Execution:**
-- **Unified Naming Convention (UNC):** Maintains approximately 66% UNC compatibility, preserving the familiar environment and API structure from the original Incognito.
+- **Script support:** Maintains approximately 66% UNC, 50% sUNC
-- **Restored Stability:** Core methods rebuilt from the ground up to address the patching and instability that affected the original project.
+- **Stability:** Incocknito doesnt crash that often
-- **Expanded Capabilities:** Additional features and improvements beyond the original scope.
+- **Level 8** Incocknito is one of the first external executors to have lvl 8

 ## Current Status

-- The current build is available in the Discord server.
+- The current build is available in the Discord server
-- Full source code will be uploaded to this repository soon.
+- Full source code will be uploaded to this repository soon

 ## Links